 Course Organization and pre-recorded lectures

-As faculty continue to teach through the Fall 2020 semester and prepare for Winter 2021, some faculty are choosing to pre-record course lectures and supplemental content.
+As we prepare for Winter 2021, some faculty are choosing to pre-record course lectures and supplemental content.
 By pre-recording, faculty can post their course lectures so that students are able to view the lectures during or in advance of the regularly scheduled class time.
 Nexus will help to establish a regular lecture posting schedule so that the course lectures are available to students according to the faculty’s course organization plans.
 Click here for more information about asynchronous and synchronous course delivery.

 WrapAround lecture Recording Support